mkijowski/CyberRaider2018-Fall/challenges.md

 ### Challenge 1 - Find the flags
-Farmer Joe has hidden several flags around his OS.
+Farmer Joe has hidden several flags (coins) around his OS.
 Use the clues to recover them.

 #### Clues